 This is why I have created Happy Hill.
 To help families with SEND children who may not have any other clubs to go to and or to offer choice.

-Since opening in June 2018, we have moved from Happy Hill as a sole trader to a community interest company (Happy Hill Essex CIC).
-We have a commitee full of volunteers with an array of experience including parents, teachers, human resource professionals, accountants and more.
-The growing strength of Happy Hill will enable us to move forward and continue meeting the needs of more families and children
+Since opening in June 2018, we have moved from Happy Hill as a sole trader to a Community Interest Company (Happy Hill Essex CIC).
+We have a committee full of volunteers with an array of experience including parents, teachers, human resource professionals, accountants and more.
+The growing strength of Happy Hill Essex CIC will enable us to move forward and continue meeting the needs of more families and children.